The Entry Level Writing Requirement

 THE ANALYTICAL WRITING PLACEMENT EXAM

 is administered in May during a student’s high school senior year.
-Out-of-state students and national students admitted late may take the AWPE during Orientation Week at UCD.
+Out-of-state students and national students admitted late may take the AWPE the first day of fall quarter at UCD.
+The AWPE is typically offered once per quarter during the academic year.
 As per UC policy, students may take the AWPE only once.

 THE ENGLISH LANGUAGE PLACEMENT EXAM

-International students and some national students with a multilingual background will taketo determine whether they need multilingual coursework in the University Writing Program (UWP) BEFORE enrolling in Workload 57.
+International students and some national students with a multilingual background will take the English Language Placement Exam (ELPE) to determine whether they need multilingual coursework in the University Writing Program (UWP) BEFORE enrolling in Workload 57 or 39A.

-THE ENTRY LEVEL WRITING REQUIREMENT AND WORKLOAD 57
+THE ENTRY LEVEL WRITING REQUIREMENT: WORKLOAD 57 OR 39A

-Students who have completed their UWP multilingual coursework will enroll in Workload 57S.
+Students who have completed their UWP multilingual coursework may enroll in Writing 39A or Workload 57S.
 The "S" sections, which use the same curriculum and standards as other sections, have a smaller maximum enrollment (18 rather than 25) and are taught by instructors with ESL training.
-WLD 57S students have three quarters, plus the number of quarters they are held for UWP multilingual coursework, to fulfill the ELWR.
+Students placed into UWP 21, 22, and/or 23 have three quarters, plus the number of quarters they are held for UWP multilingual coursework, to fulfill the ELWR.

 UC Senate Regulation 636 states that all UC students must satisfy the Entry Level Writing Requirement as soon as possible during their first year (or as soon as possible after completing their UWP multilingual coursework.)
 If the requirement has not been satisfied by the end of a student's third quarter, and the student was not required to take UWP multilingual coursework, the student will face disenrollment from the University.